sergey-vun/microsoft-graph-docs/concepts/data-connect-quickstart-02.md

         1. Select **Add assignment** button.
         1. Locate and select the **Global Administrator** role and then select the **Select** button.

-   1. Repeat these steps with another user that you will use in this lab.
+   1. Repeat these steps with another user that you will use in this tutorial.

 ## Configure Microsoft Graph Data Connect consent request approver group

-In this step you will setup your Office 365 tenant to enable usage of Microsoft Graph Data Connect.
+In this step, you will setup your Microsoft 365 tenant to enable usage of Microsoft Graph Data Connect.

 1. Open a browser and navigate to your [Microsoft 365 Admin Portal](https://admin.microsoft.com/)